Your role in safe care

 Clean hands are the best way to prevent infections.

 - Make sure you clean your hands when entering and leaving your room and ask your visitors do the same.
-It is okay to remind your health care providers to clean their hands before providing care to you.

 - Use the alcohol-based hand rubs located throughout the building or wash your hands with soap and water.
 If you need help, please ask.